 - When will I be able to move into my accommodation?

-- What happens if I’m prevented from moving to Leeds by local or national lockdowns?
+- What happens if I’m prevented from moving to Leeds by changes to local or national regulations?

 - Can I move into accommodation if I have symptoms of coronavirus (covid-19)?